carroll-tech/data-project-example/infrastructure/networking/README.md

    - Verifying the domain associated with your organization
    - Setting up IP allowlists for added security
    - Configuring SAML SSO integration if your organization uses it

+**Important Note on Authentication**: Even though the Google OAuth consent screen is set to "Internal", users do NOT need to have your organization email to use the service.
+Authentication is handled by GitHub, not Google.
+Users authenticate with their GitHub accounts, and access is controlled by GitHub repository roles (READ, WRITE, ADMIN).
+The "Internal" setting only affects the Google OAuth brand configuration and allows you to avoid the verification process.

 ### Access Control